nathdeb123/Black-Vector/README.md

 **Black-Vector** is a compact, hacker-styled web search console UI built with plain HTML, CSS, and JavaScript.
 It provides a retro "console" look with quick search controls and specialized search modes (movies, images, documents, songs and maps).
-It's designed as a front-end helper to craft search queries (including useful Google dork-style queries) and open the results in a new tab.
+It's designed as a front-end helper to craft search queries and open the results in a new tab.

 ---